AyishaSandiford/rock-paper-scissors-pp2/README.md

 ## Targeted Audience
 - Adults and children of all ages
 - People who like to try their luck and might be feeling lucky
-- Persons who may not have a second player
+- Persons who may not have another person to play with
 - Persons looking for a simple yet exciting game to play

 ## User Stories
 - Provides an exciting way to pass the time
 - Allows players to keep track of scores
-- Gives the user a tartget score, this gives the player a final score to play towards and not play aimlessly without an objective
+- Gives the user a target score, this gives the player a final score to play towards and not play aimlessly without any objective
 - Displays buttons on each page to easily navigate throughout the game
 - Allows the user the option to reset the game and the option to play again once the game is over
 - Provides information on who won each round and what play each player chose